scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 title: A sneak peek into the Scala Native 0.4 release
 ---

-If you ever thought about running your perfect Scala code in an environment other than JVM, you've probably already met Scala Native---a project with a promise of instant startup, low memory usage, interop with C libraries, and competitive performance thanks to [Interflow optimizer](https://scala-native.readthedocs.io/en/latest/blog/interflow.html).
+If you ever thought about running your Scala code in an environment other than JVM, you've probably already met Scala Native---a project with a promise of instant startup, low memory usage, interop with C libraries, and competitive performance thanks to [Interflow optimizer](https://scala-native.readthedocs.io/en/latest/blog/interflow.html).

-However, since there have been no release in over a year, you may ask yourself---is this project even alive?<br>
+However, since there have been no release in over a year, you may ask yourself---is this project even alive?
-With the long-awaited release 0.4.0 it proves it is!
+The long-awaited release 0.4.0 proves it is!
-Today we are going to discuss the most impacting new features and changes coming in this new major release.
+Today we are going to discuss the most exciting new features and major changes coming in this release.
-We will start with changes according to Scala Native compiler plugin, especially supported Scala versions and cross-platform testing.
+We will start with changes made to Scala Native compiler plugin, especially supported Scala versions and cross-platform testing.
 Next we will talk about changes to C interoperability and SBT build that need to be taken into account since when working this release.
-Last, but not least we will discuss why we needed to break binary compatibility with previous versions.
+Last but not least, we will discuss why we needed to break binary compatibility with previous versions.

 ## Support for latest Scala 2 versions
 Until now Scala Native supported only Scala 2.11, which is now perceived by most of the developers as deprecated.